jiach/jiach.github.io/_posts/2016-02-29-intro-to-parallel-computing.markdown

 code and replace the body of the foreach function with the computations of your choosing.
 Make sure to set up `.combine` and `.packages` parameters correctly.
 One thing to keep in mind is that "...
-R (and before it, S) internals are single-threaded, and will almost surely remain single-threaded.".
+R (and before it, S) internals are single-threaded, and will almost surely remain single-threaded".
 This quote by Dirk Eddelbuettel, a major Rcpp contributor, should be remembered by all statisticians.
 If you want truly parallel computing without the kinks of R, maybe it's time to learn C/C++ or Java.